 Now we can start generating ideas on what sequence of activities someone would need to undertake to reliably transit the gap.
 Remember that design thinking is an iterative process, so we are likely to revisit the first two phases to confirm our information and seek further clarity of the problems as we generate ideas.

 Proponents of the design thinking process say it is the best way to tackle what are often called ‘wicked problems’ because of their complexity and resistance to off the shelf solutions.
 Changing human behaviour nearly always qualifies as a ‘wicked problem’.

-Inevitably, this means that there is no single obvious right solution, and there are potentially many approaches that could work, which is why the design thinking steps of prototyping and testing are a critical part of the mix.
+Inevitably, this means that there is no single obvious right solution, and there are potentially many approaches that could work.
+This is why the design thinking steps of prototyping and testing are critical parts of the mix.

 What follows here are a few ideas that could come out of the ideation phase for solving our feedback culture problem.
 But this is not a complete list, and it is certainly not the complete answer.

 Travellers on a journey, particularly a journey that requires some effort on their part, need to have a reason to engage with that journey and to show persistence if the going gets a little tough.
 Our diagnostics showed that people didn’t really understand or rate feedback as a valuable tool, so we need to ensure that we give them a valid ‘why’ when we ask them to embark on this journey.
 Who would they listen to that they would believe?
 What information might help them understand the benefits for them?
 What stories could you tell them?
 What experience could they be given so they ‘see the light’?